NS2CDT/ns2_beta/README.md

             - Damage: 10 -> 6
             - Overheat animation sped up such that the time out of combat now matches up exactly with the heat meter for that weapon (before, the overheat animation would finish well-after the heat meter was empty).
     - Misc
-        - Weapon decay timer: 25 -> 16 seconds.
+        - Marine dropped weapon decay timer is now 16 seconds (down from 25)
-        - Nanoshield duration: 5 -> 3 seconds for players (structures remain at 5 seconds).
+        - Nanoshield duration is now 3 seconds when used on players (down from 5) -Nanoshield used on structures remains unchanged at 5           seconds.
 - Alien
     - Skulk
         - Model size decreased by 10% (90% original size).